Geometric Capacity of Transformers: A Tropical Geometry Perspective: Abstract

 \section{Abstract}

-To quantify the geometric expressivity of transformers, we introduce a tropical geometry framework to characterize their exact spatial partitioning capabilities.
-By modeling self-attention as a vector-valued tropical rational map, we prove it evaluates exactly to a Power Voronoi Diagram in the zero-temperature limit.
-Building on this equivalence, we establish a combinatorial rationale for Multi-Head Self-Attention (MHSA): via the Minkowski sum of Newton polytopes, multi-head aggregation expands the polyhedral complexity to $\mathcal{O}(N^H)$, overcoming the $\mathcal{O}(N)$ bottleneck of single heads.
-Extending this to deep architectures, we derive the first tight asymptotic bounds on the number of linear regions in transformers ($\Theta(N^{d_{\text{model}}L})$), demonstrating a combinatorial explosion driven intrinsically by sequence length $N$, ambient embedding dimension $d_{\text{model}}$, and network depth $L$.
-Importantly, we guarantee that this idealized polyhedral skeleton is geometrically stable: finite-temperature soft attention preserves these topological partitions via exponentially tight differential approximation bounds.
+To quantify the geometric capacity of transformers, we develop a tropical-geometric framework for analyzing the spatial partitions induced by conditioned self-attention.
+In the zero-temperature limit, we show that fixed-key top-$1$ routing is exactly represented by a power diagram in query space, while an auxiliary log-lifted value parameterization yields a vector-valued tropical rational representation.
+For Multi-Head Self-Attention (MHSA) with sequence length $N$ and $H$ attention heads, the joint routing geometry is encoded by Minkowski sums of headwise Newton polytopes, giving an $\mathcal{O}(N^H)$ universal bound that sharpens to $\mathcal{O}((HN)^{d_{\mathrm{model}}-1})$ once the number of heads reaches the intrinsic dimension $d_{\mathrm{model}}$.
+Extending this analysis across depth $L$, we derive the first tight asymptotic bounds on the number of linear regions in transformers ($\Theta\!\left(N^{\min\{H,d_{\mathrm{model}}-1\}L}\right)$).
+We further show that finite-temperature softmax preserves the top-$1$ routing structure and admits exponentially decaying local approximation and differential bounds away from routing boundaries.